plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

 ---

 title: 'Disaster Recovery via Replica Set'
 description: 'How to perform disaster recovery with a Replica Set?'
 date: '2024-06-17'
 categories: [architecture, d2c, provisioning, disaster-recovery]
 keywords: [architecture, d2c, provisioning, disaster-recovery]
 weight: 15

 ---

-The plgd-hub Helm charts support disaster recovery via a MongoDB replica set because the source of truth is stored in the MongoDB database.
-It is required that devices have configured **device provisioning endpoints** for both clusters' device provisioning services.
+The plgd-hub Helm charts support disaster recovery via a MongoDB replica set, as the source of truth is stored in the MongoDB database.
+Devices need to have configured **device provisioning endpoints** for both clusters' device provisioning services.
 In this tutorial, we have two MicroK8s clusters: primary and standby.
-Each of them uses three root CA certificates:
+Each cluster uses three root CA certificates:

 - `external CA certificate pair`: Used for public APIs (CoAP, HTTPS, gRPC) and is the same for both clusters.
 - `internal CA certificate pair`: Used for plgd services to communicate with each other, MongoDB, and NATs.
 Each cluster has its own internal CA certificate.
 - `storage CA certificate pair`: Used for MongoDB.
 Each cluster has its own storage CA certificate.

 We also use an `authorization CA certificate` to communicate with the OAuth2 authorization server.
 In this tutorial, `mock-oauth-server` and its certificate are signed by the `external CA certificate pair`.
-Thus, we have only one `authorization CA certificate` for both clusters, which is the `external CA certificate`.
+Therefore, we have only one `authorization CA certificate` for both clusters, which is the `external CA certificate`.

 The goal is to ensure that only MongoDBs from the primary and standby clusters can communicate with each other, while plgd services can only connect to the MongoDB in their respective clusters.
 All APIs will be available on the root domain `primary.plgd.cloud` for the primary cluster and `standby.plgd.cloud` for the standby cluster.
 Additionally, MongoDB members are exposed via the LoadBalancer service type, and each member needs its own DNS name.